Shushruth007/BioVision/README.md

 This projects aims to create a tool that use prevalent computer vision and machine learning techniques to create a computational model that extracts the features in a representation and identifies the most salient one

+See Poster for details on how the algorithm functions

 ## Setup
 To install dependencies execute the following command in a terminal